Memorial Quilts Help Families Honor and Remember Lost Loved Ones

 While the inside squares are made of favorite t-shirts and tank tops, the outside was created from sundresses and blouses.
 Her mom can see her in each one, which she says brings her joy.
 “It was surprising to me.
 I did not feel any sadness at all.
 Every time I walk by it, it makes me smile.
 I know she loves it,” Casey said.

 Having a tangible item representing Michelle’s short life is one of the many ways her family pays tribute to her.
 The Caseys place flowers each year at the overlook where Michelle fell.
 They recognize special events and holidays and visit her grave.
 In this way, she is always with them.
-The family has also contributed quilt squares to a blanket representing the many families participating in the organ donation program.
+The family has also contributed quilt squares to a large quilt representing the many families participating in the organ donation program.

 Rhine says that when families pick up their quilts, they see their loved ones in them.
 “It doesn’t matter how much work (I put in), or how nice I made it, or if I made the ugliest quilt in the world, they would love it.
 The artistry that I hope I put in it is secondary or way down the list.
 I am aware of that, and it is just wonderful to see,” Rhine explained.